-- (i) At AGMs, shareholders are given the opportunity to air their views and ask Directors or management questions regarding the Company.
+- (iv) At AGMs, shareholders are given the opportunity to air their views and ask Directors or management questions regarding the Company.
 Shareholders are encouraged to attend the AGMs to ensure a high level of accountability and to stay informed of the Group's strategies and goals.
 The AGM is the principal forum for dialogue with shareholders.
 The Board supports the Code's principle to encourage shareholder participation.
 The Bye-Laws allow a shareholder of the Company to appoint one (1) or two (2) proxies to attend the AGM and vote in place of the shareholder.
-Voting in absentia and by electronic mail may only be possible following careful study to ensure that integrity of the information and authentication of the identity of shareholders via the internet is not compromised. - (ii) The members of the AC, NC and RC will be present at the AGM to address queries relating to the work of these committees.
-The Company's auditors are also invited to attend the AGM. - (iii) All resolutions tabled at the general meetings are voted by poll for which the procedures are clearly explained by the scrutineers.
-The voting results of each resolutions tabled are announced at the meeting and in an announcement released after the meeting to the SGX-ST via SGXNet. - (iv) The resolutions at general meetings are on each substantially separate issue.
-All the resolutions at the general meetings are in single item resolutions. - (v) The Company Secretaries prepare minutes of general meetings that include comments or queries from shareholders relating to the agenda of the meetings, and responses from the Board and the Management, and are made available to shareholders upon their request. - (vi) The Company has not implemented electronic voting at general meetings in view of the cost involved but will consider implementing it in future if electronic voting is more cost efficient to do so. - (vii) The attendance of each Director at general meetings held in FY2019 is set out as follows:
+Voting in absentia and by electronic mail may only be possible following careful study to ensure that integrity of the information and authentication of the identity of shareholders via the internet is not compromised. - (v) The members of the AC, NC and RC will be present at the AGM to address queries relating to the work of these committees.
+The Company's auditors are also invited to attend the AGM. - (vi) All resolutions tabled at the general meetings are voted by poll for which the procedures are clearly explained by the scrutineers.
+The voting results of each resolutions tabled are announced at the meeting and in an announcement released after the meeting to the SGX-ST via SGXNet. - (vii) The resolutions at general meetings are on each substantially separate issue.
+All the resolutions at the general meetings are in single item resolutions. - (viii) The Company Secretaries prepare minutes of general meetings that include comments or queries from shareholders relating to the agenda of the meetings, and responses from the Board and the Management, and are made available to shareholders upon their request. - (ix) The Company has not implemented electronic voting with a voting device at general meetings following a cost/benefit review but will consider implementing it in future if electronic voting if the benefits outweigh the costs. - (x) The attendance of each Director at general meetings held in FY2020 is set out as follows: